 This could lead to a shortage of professionals trained in commercial and institutional water use and associated equipment; the analysis of air conditioning and industrial cooling systems that use less water and less energy; the use of alternate on-site sources of water; and the design and development of innovative, water efficient equipment.
 Public universities in Texas have a tremendous opportunity to address these concerns through research, classroom instruction, and service learning projects.

-The council recommends that the Texas Legislature explore ways to address the lack of research and coursework in all aspects of municipal water conservation.
+The council recommends that the Texas Legislature explore ways to address the lack of research and coursework in all aspects of municipal water conservation,, especially in historically under studied areas including indoor use by residential users, and all aspects of commercial and institutional use.

+Examples of Benchmarks